mattpopovich/mattpopovich.com/_posts/2023-01-22-what-to-do-in-denver.md

 * [Water World](https://www.waterworldcolorado.com/)
   * A surprisingly large water park 20min north of Denver
     * Reminds me of Disney's Blizzard Beach in Orlando, but with smaller features
-  * ~$50, cheaper when purchased online or in advance
+  * ~$50, cheaper when purchased online or in advance or for half days
     * Season ticket prices go for 2-3x what a day pass costs
   * Water temperature is "refreshing" so best to go on a sunny/hot day